Skip to main content

 Learn more about setting Source URLs for your Pins.

-If the content isn't directly promoting anything in particular (eg: a blog post), you could set the source URL as your own website or similar, so long as it's related and something a user clicking the Pin wouldn't be surprised to be taken to.
+Including a relevant source URL with all of your Pins is a best practice.
+If the content isn't directly promoting anything in particular (e.g., a blog post), you could set the source URL as your own website or similar, so long as it's related and something a user clicking the Pin wouldn't be surprised to be taken to.

 Helpful Tip: To see how to set the source URL on a Scheduled Pin, check out this article

-If you are scheduling and pinning using the Tailwind browser extension, we will automatically detect and include the source URL for you!
-However, if you are having troubles with a source URL coming through when using the extension, check out this article on our Knowledge Base: Why are my Draft Pins missing Source URLs?
+If you are scheduling and pinning using the Tailwind browser extension, it will automatically detect and include the source URL for you!

 Did this answer your question?